GoodluckH/GoodluckH/README.md

 ### Hi there 👋

 My name is Xipu Li.
+I'm interested in investing and consumer-facing tech.

-Check out my website: https://xipu.li
+Check out my [website](https://xipu.li) to learn more.

 <!--
 **GoodluckH/GoodluckH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.